skypjack/entt/README.md

 ## The Registry, the Entity and the Component

-A registry is used to store and manage entities as well as to create views to iterate the underlying data structures.<br/>
+A registry can store and manage entities, as well as create views to iterate the underlying data structures.<br/>
 `Registry` is a class template that lets the users decide what's the preferred type to represent an entity.
 Because `std::uint32_t` is large enough for almost all the cases, there exists also an alias named `DefaultRegistry` for